 The Aesthetic Value

-While crooked teeth aren’t solely a cosmetic problem, there are definitely cosmetic reasons to take care of a crooked smile.
+While crooked teeth aren’t solely a cosmetic problem, cosmetic reasons exist to take care of a crooked smile.
 With crooked teeth, you may find you’re trying to hide your smile instead of showing it off.
-Even with your mouth closed, having a prominent tooth that’s pushed forward by the others can still appear even when you aren’t smiling.
+Even with your mouth closed, having a prominent tooth pushed forward by the others can still appear even when you aren’t smiling.

 They’re Harder to Clean

 When your teeth are crooked, they can create tighter nooks and crannies in your mouth.
-Crooked teeth tend to overlap and get pushed together, creating places for bacteria to hide.
-Even if you’re following a strict brushing and flossing regiment, it can be difficult to clean out these areas.
+Crooked teeth overlap and get pushed together, creating places for bacteria to hide.
+Even if you’re following a strict brushing and flossing regimen, it can be difficult to clean out these areas.
 This puts you at a higher risk for tooth decay and needing dental fillings.

 They Impact Your Bite

 Crooked teeth can lead to a misaligned bite.
 When your teeth come together at the wrong angle, this can make you more likely to develop things like bruxism.
-Your teeth can get worn down from grinding them, making you at a higher risk for damaged teeth as well.
-It’s important that your teeth come together at the right angle so that the pressure from your bite is distributed correctly.
+Your teeth can get worn down from grinding them, making you at a higher risk for damaged teeth.
+Your teeth must come together at the right angle so that the pressure from your bite is distributed correctly.

 Treating Crooked Teeth

 There are many ways to take care of crooked teeth.
 One of the most common is Invisalign.
 Invisalign uses clear aligners that are customized to fit your smile.
 They slowly move and shift your teeth into the correct alignment.
-Invisalign is a more comfortable alternative to metal braces that has a shorter treatment time as well.
+Invisalign is a more comfortable alternative to metal braces with a shorter treatment time.
 You can also remove the aligners to brush your teeth and eat, so you have no restrictions.

-If your crooked teeth are mainly an aesthetic issue, porcelain veneers can provide a solution.
-They’re made of thin shells of high-quality dental ceramic that cover the front and sides of your tooth.
+Porcelain veneers can provide a solution if your crooked teeth are mainly an aesthetic issue.
+They’re made of thin shells of a high-quality dental ceramic covering your tooth’s front and sides.
 Veneers are custom-made, so they can be designed to cover gaps in your smile or hide a tooth that’s crooked or misshapen.

 Dental bonding is a more cost-effective alternative to porcelain veneers.
-It’s made of a biocompatible resin that’s shaped and molded to your teeth.
+It’s made of a biocompatible resin shaped and molded to your teeth.
 It’s color-matched to your smile and can be hardened and polished so that it matches the natural sheen of your teeth.
-Bonding doesn’t last as long as veneers and can be ideal for someone who’s unsure about a permanent solution.
+Bonding doesn’t last as long as veneers and can be ideal for someone unsure about a permanent solution.
 Learn more about tooth bonding.

 Straightening Teeth at Your Charlotte, North Carolina Dentist